just-modeling/jupyterhub-k8s-apache-spark/README.md

     && pip3 install .
 ```

-One can choose to install directly from the PYPI registery but there is a bug in the default version.
+One can choose to install directly from the PYPI registry but there is a bug in the default version.
 It is suggested to install it from the original github repostory directly

 ```docker
 RUN pip3 install git+https://github.com/yuvipanda/jupyter-sparkui-proxy.git@master